opctl/opctl/index.md

 ## Purpose

-Op Spec is an op specification format.
+Opspec is an op specification format.

-Primary concerns of op spec are to make operations:
+Primary concerns of opspec are to make operations:
 - portable (execution & distribution)
 - fully specified
 - discoverable